During your stay

 standing woman holding newborn baby

-In our Maternal Child Women’s Health Unit, you’ll stay in a private room with a private bathroom and shower, a flat-screen TV, free Wi-Fi, and phone.
+In our Labor and Delivery Unit, you’ll stay in a private room with a private bathroom and shower, a flat-screen TV, free Wi-Fi, and phone.
 There will also be a rocking chair and a bed for your partner or support person.
 One adult support person may stay with you throughout your hospital stay.

-Your nurse will help you get comfortable caring for your newborn, and support you through umbilical cord care, diapering, bathing, swaddling, and breastfeeding.
+Your nurse will help you get comfortable caring for your newborn, and support you through umbilical cord care, diapering, bathing, swaddling, and breastfeeding or chestfeeding.

 Meals and snacks

 Meals and snacks are provided during your stay — order healthy food from a menu anytime between 7 a.m – 7 p.m.
 Meals featuring local produce are made to order by our chefs and delivered to your room.
-Your support person is also welcome to order meals for a fee, and instructions on how guests can pay for their meals are on the menu.
+Your support person is also welcome to order meals for a fee.
+Instructions on how guests can pay for their meals are on the menu.

 Rooming in

-Research shows that babies who stay in the same room as their mothers adjust better, and new moms rest and recover better.
-We keep your baby with you as much as possible throughout your stay, so you can bond and learn to recognize your baby’s needs.
+Research shows that babies who stay in the same room as their parents adjust better, and new parents rest and recover better.
+We encourage you to have baby with you as much as possible during your hospital stay.
+It helps with bonding and learning to recognize baby’s needs.

 Hand-washing